Data-efficient Tactile Sensing with Electrical Impedance Tomography: Real-world Experiments

 \subsection{Results and Discussion}

 We conducted real-world experiments to evaluate the effectiveness of the proposed method.
-To this end, we directly deployed the DNN model trained by using simulation data onto real-world tactile measurements.
-From phantom 1 to phantom 6, we took the EIT-based tactile sensor and placed different numbers of coins at different locations to simulate different touches.
-To better simulate different degrees of touch, as shown in Phantom 7, we extend Phantom 2 by placing \(10g\) weight on one of the coins; to isolate the influence of the weight material, we put a sheet of tissue paper between the coin and the weight.
+To this end, we directly deployed the DNN model trained using simulation data onto real-world tactile measurements.
 A multi-frequency EIT system was used for data acquisition, with adjacency excitation and adjacency measurement scheme \cite{Yang2017}.

-Similar to the simulation, we visualized 7 phantoms of the reconstruction (see Fig. \ref{Fig11}).
-Since it is difficult to obtain the ground truth in the experiment, we only obtained the ground truth representing the position and size of the touch through the camera.
-We employ the Structural Similarity (SSIM) \cite{wang2004image} to assess tactile reconstruction performance (see Fig. \ref{Fig12}).
-The results clearly show that, for the simple phantoms, the dataset after 700 frames of data augmentation (EdEIT-Aug 700) has reached the results on EdEIT using all data, such as Phantom 1 and Phantom 2.
-For the complex phantoms, the dataset after 5,000 frames of data augmentation (EdEIT-Aug 5k) has reached the results on EdEIT using all data, such as Phantom 4, Phantom 5 and Phantom 6.
-As the amount of enhanced data included increases, the touch number in the EdEIT-Aug reconstruction becomes more accurate, and the touch edges become clearer.
-Specifically, as demonstrated in the simulation, the EdEIT-Aug can more accurately reconstruct the number of touches and provide sharper edges.
+As shown in Fig. \ref{fig-experimentresult1}, from Phantom 1 to Phantom 4, we applied 1 to 4 contacts in different positions on the sensor surface using the room linear robot (DLE-RG-0001).
+Similar to the simulation, we visualized these phantoms of the reconstruction.
+We employ the Structural Similarity (SSIM) \cite{wang2004image} to assess tactile reconstruction performance.
+Note that SSIM is particularly suitable in this context because we only can get the positions and sizes of the touch points through the room linear robot, making it an effective quantitive metric for capturing the structural similarities of the tactile images.
+The results clearly show that, for all phantoms, the dataset after 700 frames of data augmentation (EdEIT-Aug 700) has reached the results on EdEIT using all data (21,833 frames).
+As the amount of enhanced data included increases, the tactile reconstruction becomes more accurate, and the touch edges become sharper.
 This demonstrates that the data augmentation method is equally effective on real-world experimental data.

+In addition to the above experiments, we further validate the effectiveness of the proposed method using real-world tactile measurements with more complex and natural touch patterns.
+These include configurations involving one to four finger touches, which generate irregular pressure profiles.
+The tactile reconstruction results are shown in Fig. \ref{fig-experimentresult2}, the proposed data augmentation approach enables the DNN model to capture the number of reconstructed touch points and the fine details of the pressure variations accurately.
+Notably, for Phantom 6, the DNN model without data augmentation fails to reconstruct the correct number of touch points, whereas even the DNN model trained with only 700 augmented frames can accurately capture the number of touches.
+These results not only demonstrate the robustness of our method in handling intricate real-world interactions but also highlight its potential for practical applications in advanced tactile sensing systems.